Unaimend/PetriNetEditor/docs/ProjectPlan.typ

 Intuitively, $t^−$ indicates, for every place of the net, the number of tokens needed to enable transition $t$.
 The _firing_ of *t* removes such tokens and generates new ones, as indicated by $t^+$.

 #definition("Enabled transition, firing*")[

   Text
 ]

 = Simulation Approaches
 Due to the nature of the project and petri nets different approaches can be used to simulate firing.
 I have split those into two categories: _local firing approaches_ and _non-local firing_ approaches based on the fact if a transition only needs information about its own places (local) or also information about places from other transitions (non-local).
 For now we will only discuss local firing approaches.
+This section is mostly intended as a reference for tried-out approaches and their problems, advantages and disadvantages.

 == Mathematical description
 Given a petri net N  = (P, T, W, M_0) we can describe the firing by matrix operations and a control vector $u$ that controls which transitions fire. #todo{what element i u}